Grilled Halibut with Basil Salsa on Corn and Poblano Risotto

 Looking for Thanksgiving ideas?
 Scroll down to the bottom of the post for links to More Time planning tips, scrumptious sides, turkey talk, holiday music, movies, and more!

 I have no problem with making homemade chicken broth on days when I’m flush with either money or chicken, as well as time.
-It’s also my go-to if someone’s got a bad cold, the flu, or an on-going dauncy tummy.
+It’s also my go-to if someone’s got a bad cold, the flu, an upcoming day of clear liquids (rolling eyes), or an on-going dauncy tummy.

 Listen to the song “Chicken Soup with Rice” (Carol King/Maurice Sendak) while you read the post.